 2. Big Slide via the Three Brothers

 Ready to take the 46ers?
 If you’re feeling ambitious and ready to take on your first high peak, Big Slide is the perfect intro to the 46ers.
-With an elevation gain of around 3000ft and a total mileage of 7.9 miles, this out and back trail is very beginner friendly.
-The view is breathtaking, revealing a landscape that encompasses nearly the entire high peaks region.
-Getting a spot at the infamous Garden Parking Lot might be a bit tricky so make sure to wake up extra early to snag one before they’re all gone!
+With an elevation gain of around 3000ft and a total mileage of 7.9 miles, this out-and-back trail is very beginner-friendly.
+The view is breathtaking, revealing a landscape that encompasses nearly the entire High Peaks region.
+Getting a spot at the infamous Garden Parking Lot might be a bit tricky, so make sure to wake up extra early to snag one before they’re all gone!

-3. Indian head and Rainbow Falls
+3. Indian Head and Rainbow Falls

 Indian Head and Rainbow Falls is the perfect spot to admire one of the Adirondack’s iconic lakes, the scenic Lower Ausable Lake.
 The pristine trail is dotted with waterfalls and great views, the highlight of course being the towering Rainbow Falls, standing at 150ft tall.
 The estimated time round trip is around 6-7 hours.
 It is a long but easy hike, with minimal rock scrambling and rugged terrain.
-Grab a walking stick or bring some poles because this trail is a never ending one.
-And If you are an artsy hiker, it wouldn’t hurt to bring a watercoloring kit to document such a unique and striking view.
+Grab a walking stick or bring some poles because this trail is a never-ending one.
+And if you are an artsy hiker, it wouldn’t hurt to bring a watercoloring kit to document such a unique and striking view.

 4. Algonquin, Iroquois, and Wright Peaks